University of Technology Sydney

 This Professional Experience subject provides you with the best of an off-campus learning environment with continued access to all the on-campus support structures.
 You will have the opportunity to learn in a real-world work place.
 You will work off-campus within a public or privately run (bio)medical laboratory, completing 280 hours of work, which is nominally 40 days of 7 hours work per day.
 You will have the opportunity to apply the knowledge and skills you have learnt in your University study to a real-world environment, and at the same time adapt and develop these existing skills and learn new ones.
 You are encouraged reflect on your experience, self-assess your current skills and knowledge, and learn from your workplace experiences so as to facilitate development of your self-directed learning skills.

-While in the work place you are invited to make contact with other students in the subject, either at the same host organisation or others, and develop a network for collaboration and support.
+While in the workplace you are invited to make contact with other students in the subject, either at the same host organisation or others, and develop a network for collaboration and support.

 You are encouraged to use the UTS language support service, HELPS, as well as the UTS Careers Service, during preparation of your assessment tasks.
-Also, the UTS Library website has information that may be of use to you.
+The UTS Library website also has information that may be of use to you.
 Your subject coordinator can help you with resources on working in teams, preparing oral presentations, and time management.
 Assessment tasks have preparation guidelines, marking criteria and rubrics available on Canvas in order to help you maximise the quality of your work.

 A brief report on your perceived progress, achievements, strengths and weaknesses will be requested from your workplace supervisor upon completion of your professional placement.
 This report may be provided to you as a developmental guide, in agreement with your workplace supervisor.